MartinhoGon/Linux/README.md

 # Linux scripts
     Folder that contains scripts that i've used to automated some kind of task
         - Wazuh
-            - UpdateCVEList - Cronjob that updates the CVE for the Canonical ovals
+            - UpdateCVEList - Cronjob that updates the CVE for the Canonical ovals and updates the docker containerss

 # Tutorials